Naoghuman/Incubator/ABC-List/README.md

 Intention
 ---

-With the application `ABC-List` the user can train his abilities `structured thinking` (about choosen topics)  and `deepen knowlegde` (about terms in context from the respective topic).
+`ABC-List` is a learn software which allowed the user to train his ability `structured thinking` about a choosen topic and `deepen` his knowlegde through `key terms`.

 ABC-List is a [JavaFX] & [Maven] application, written in [NetBeans IDE].